-- 2.1 Newcastle-under-Lyme Borough Council is in north Staffordshire.
-The Borough is located between Manchester and Birmingham, and to the west of Stoke-on-Trent urban area.
+- 2.1 Newcastle-under-Lyme Borough Council is situated in north Staffordshire.
+The Borough is located between Manchester and Birmingham, and directly to the west of Stoke-on-Trent urban area.
 It is also close to the Peak District National Park, located to the east, and Derby which is to the southeast of Stoke-on-Trent.
-The county town of Stafford is to the south.
-Cheshire East and Shropshire Council's border the western extent of the Borough.
+The county town of Stafford is located to the south.
+Cheshire East and Shropshire Council's border the western extent of the Borough, Stafford borough to the south.

 - 2.2 The local planning authorities that border the Borough and therefore could share cross-boundary strategic issues that impact both planning areas, include: -

 - Stoke-on-Trent City Council (SoTC)

 - Staffordshire Moorlands District

 - Cheshire East Council

-- Stafford District
+- Stafford Borough

 - Shropshire Council

-- 2.3 Newcastle-under-Lyme Borough Council is a two-tier authority with Staffordshire County Council.
+- 2.3 Newcastle-under-Lyme Borough Council is a lower tier authority in Staffordshire functioning alongside Staffordshire County Council.

-- 2.4 The prescribed public bodies are outlined at Part 2 Regulation 4 of the Town and County Planning (Local Planning) England) Regulations and comprise the following that apply to Newcastle-under-Lyme Borough Council:-
+- 2.4 The prescribed public bodies are outlined at Part 2 Regulation 4 of the Town and County Planning (Local Planning) England) Regulations and comprise the following that apply in the context of Newcastle-under-Lyme:-

 - The Environment Agency;

 - Historic England;

 - Natural England;

 - Clinical Commissioning Groups (now Staffordshire and Stoke-on-Trent Integrated Care Board);

 - Homes England;

 - Local Highway Authority;

 - National Highways;

 - Integrated Transport Authority;

 - The Civil Aviation Authority;

-- The Office of Rail and Road;
+- The Office of Rail and Road.

-- The Marine Management Organisation (not relevant for Newcastle-under-Lyme).

 - 2.5 Local Enterprise Partnerships and Local Nature Partnerships are not subject to the requirements of the duty, but Local Planning Authorities should co-operate with them and have regard to their activities when they are preparing their local plans, so long as those activities are relevant to plan-making.
-From April 2024, the government withdrew central

-government support (core funding) from Local Enterprise Partnerships and transferred functions to local and combined authorities.
+From April 2024, the government withdrew central government support (core funding) from Local Enterprise Partnerships and transferred functions to local and combined authorities.

-2.6 The Plan identifies the strategy for growth alongside the sites expected to deliver the strategy.
+2.6 The Plan identifies a strategy for growth alongside the sites expected to deliver the strategy.
 It includes a suite of strategic and non-strategic policies to support the achievement of sustainable development in the Borough.
 The Plan, when adopted will replace legacy Local Plans, including the Newcastle-under-Lyme and Stoke-on-Trent City Council Core Strategy (adopted 2009) and will largely replace policies contained in the Newcastle-under-Lyme Local Plan (adopted 2011).